rofle100lvl/FigmaProject/README.md

 ## Future Implementation

+1. Supprot Groups
-1. Support any text
+2. Support any text
-2. Support any Photos
+3. Support any Photos
-3. Support drag and move
+4. Support drag and move